Benedetto Menzini

-Benedetto Menzini (b. at Florence, 1646; d. at Rome, 7 September 1704) was an Italian Roman Catholic priest and poet.
+Benedetto Menzini (29 March 1646; Florence – 7 September 1704; Rome) was an Italian Roman Catholic priest and poet.
 In his satires he assails in acrid terms the hypocrisy prevailing in Tuscany in the last years of the Medici rule.

 Life

 His family being poor, he early became a teacher, becoming a professor of belles-lettres at Florence and Prato.
 He was already in Holy Orders.